AntoineChambert-Loir/DividedPowers4/DividedPowers/Readme.md

 ✓ IdealAdd : divided powers on the sum of two ideals
 ✓ RatAlgebra : divided powers when factorials are invertible ✕ Ring : notion of DP ring (unused)
-✓ SubDpIdeal : sub DP ideal
+✓ SubDPIdeal : sub DP ideal
 ✕ TensorProduct : tensor product (obsolete)

 ## The Divided power algebra